jacornelison/LabJackDAQ/README.md

     - `ljdaq --dmm --inc`
 - Read two differential measurements between `AIN0`/`AIN1` and `AIN2`/`AIN3` (high/low respectively)
     - `ljdaq --diff --ch "Resistor 1,Resistor 2"`
+- Read a single differential measurement, include the inclinometer and overwrite any files
+    - `ljdaq -d -i -o` or `ljdaq -dio`

 ## Notes
 - The data folder is for local use only.
 There's a `gitignore` that excludes `.csv` files to prevent large data files from being committed.